Ziyi 'Zoe' Wang | 王子一

 Hi!
-I’m Ziyi 👋, a Master’s student in Human-Computer Interaction at the University of Maryland, College Park.
+I’m Ziyi 👋, a Master’s student in Human-Computer Interaction @University of Maryland, College Park

 News&Updates